 “Yeah.
 Love the accent by the way.
 Is it French?”

 “Well, whatever it is, it’s very nice.
-Thanks again for rescuing me from looking like a total loser in front of my ex.”
+Thanks again for rescuing me from looking like a total loser in front of Brad.”

 She took the few steps to the back doors of her truck, sizing up her next move.

-It looked like quite the task.
+Quite the task, from what he could see.
 “Would you like some help?”
 He offered.
-Now that the wedding photos were done, he had nothing else to do to pass the time.
+He had nothing else to do to pass the time.

 Rory hesitated for a few seconds.
 “If you wouldn’t mind.
 My brother should’ve been here to help me, but I have no idea where he is.”